alfa-jpn/inum/README.md

 p AnimeType::EVANGELION       # => EVANGELION
 p AnimeType::EVANGELION.to_i  # => 0

+# parse object to instance of AnimeType.
+# object can use class of Symbol or String or Integer or Self.
+type = AnimeType::parse(0)
-type = AnimeType::Parse(0)    # parse object to instance of AnimeType. p type.equal?(AnimeType::EVANGELION) # => true (member of Enum is singleton.)
+p type.equal?(AnimeType::EVANGELION) # => true (member of Enum is singleton.)

 p AnimeType::HARUHI.eql?('HARUHI')   # => true (eql? can compare all parsable object.)